juve/rvgahp/README.md

    in this example) that can be used to log into your submit host.
 Test this script manually to make sure that it works before continuing to the next step.

-1. Start the rvgahp_ce process.
+1. Start the rvgahp_server process.

 Example Condor Job
 ------------------